soparifly/soparifly/README.md

 </br>
 </br>
 </br>
-FronentDend App Developer  -  Android / IOS FrontEnd App 💦
+ Android / IOS FrontEnd App 💦

   I will always 🐈 improve with you  Do not give up